Pyrrus/android-project/README.md

 -------------------------------- | -------------
 input city name, and pick the state | this will go to the doctor Activity.

+Have landscape mode when the device on the horizontal.

 #### 'login' Activity

 user input                       | output